Biblical Theology

 Listen to this article

-This verse is a part of a poetic song of praise composed by David after God delivered him from his enemies, including King Saul.
-It is known as David’s Song of Deliverance or the Psalm of David, found in 2 Samuel 22.
-It is very similar to Psalm 18 in the book of Psalms.
+This verse is part of a poetic song of praise composed by David after God delivered him from his enemies, including King Saul.
+It is known as David’s Song of Deliverance and is found in 2 Samuel 22; it closely parallels Psalm 18.
+In this specific line David describes the grandeur and power of God as he experienced it during his deliverance.
+The imagery is vivid and awe‑inspiring.

 Share this: